OjasviBhargava/Tip-of-the-day/README.md

 ## Quick!!
 I need my pic(24-03-2018)

 If you ever need quick access to your profile picture, you can access it at github.com/[profilename].png

+## Watch Projects(25-03-2018)

+When you fork a project, you'll most likely want to know what's happening in the upstream project.
+If so, watch the repo.
+If the update chatter annoys you, unwatch it.
+If you notice changes that affect you, fetch and merge the upstream commits.